foop/scripts/README.md

 If you know how to make any of my software better, please do not hesitate to contribute.
 Any help ( be it of whatever nature ) is warmly welcomed.

-Should you have any special needs of any nature and any of my software is not designed well to support your needs, please help me to improve it.
+Should you have any special needs and any of my software is not designed well to support your needs, please help me to improve it.

 Please do read the comments I put on the top of my scripts.
 You can contact me